 With a category B licence, drivers can still tow a 750kg trailer behind any category B vehicle (up to 3.5tonnes MAM).
 Where the trailer is heavier than 750kg, the combined MAM of the towing car and that of the trailer must not exceed 3.5tonnes.
 If you need any clarification about towing limits, please get in touch, or have a look at: https://www.gov.uk/towing-with-car/driving-licence-rules-and-what-you-can-tow.

 What if I have B+E on my licence, but have never towed?

-Can I learn and take the test in an automatic?
+Can I learn in an automatic?

 Yes, though unlike with higher licence categories, if you only hold a driving licence for an automatic car, you will be restricted to driving an automatic whenever you are towing a trailer which brings the train into the B+E category (code '78' will follow your B+E entitlement on the back of your ID card).